AuroraToolkit/AuroraCore/README.md

 ## Features

 - **Context Management**: Handle and maintain conversation or task-specific context, including adding, retrieving, and summarizing items.
 - **Task and Workflow Handling**: Built-in support for defining and managing tasks and workflows, including the ability to track task status and manage dependent workflows.
+Now supports asynchronous task execution for handling complex, long-running tasks.
 - **LLM Integration**: Seamless integration with various LLM services via an extendable `LLMManager`.
 Supports token management, trimming strategies, and fallback mechanisms.
 - **Modular and Extendable**: AuroraCore is designed to be modular, allowing developers to plug in their own services, workflows, or task managers.